New iPhone, 4G technology may mean Apple, China Mobile tie-up closer

-SINGAPORE Aug 15 The stars may finally be aligning for a long-awaited deal between Apple Inc and China Mobile Ltd, the world's biggest mobile carrier, that could help the iPhone maker claw back lost ground in its most important growth market.
+SINGAPORE/HONG KONG The stars may be aligning for a long-awaited deal between Apple Inc and China Mobile Ltd, the world's biggest mobile carrier, that could help the iPhone maker claw back lost ground in its most important growth market.

 Apple is expected to unveil its redesigned iPhone next month and may also release a cheaper, emerging market smartphone.
 Crucially, it also now has Qualcomm Inc chips that can operate even on China's obscure networks.
 At the same time, Beijing is expected to grant 4G licences by the year-end that favour the biggest of its domestic mobile operators.